bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 1: 00:02:59

-OK, so those are the kinds of problems you're currently working on?
+So those are the kinds of problems you're currently working on?

 Speaker 2: 00:03:02